Frijol/climate-change/GLOSSARY.md

 ## P-node
 pricing node (in electric grid balancing).
 P-nodes, PNodes, or pricing nodes, are a pricing structure for distributed energy resources.
 Essentially, a price is set by balancing the supply and demand at each point where two wires cross.
 As of 2015, there were 4,900 of these in California.
 [StJohn]

+## point absorber
+wave harvesting device based on a floating part and a fixed part where the floating part's vertical motion is converted into electricity (e.g. a buoy bobbing a copper coil over magnets)

 ## POU
 publicly owned utility (as opposed to investor owned)